 Why Should I Hire Your Law Firm?

-The attorneys at Harris Velázquez Gibbens have experience fighting for justice and compensation on behalf of families who have tragically lost a loved one due to negligence.
+The caring attorneys at Harris Velázquez Gibbens have a solid track record fighting for justice and fair compensation on behalf of families who have tragically lost a loved one due to negligence.
 We understand that money does not matter in the face of such a tragedy, but we also know such losses can have real financial repercussions on families already dealing with the grief of losing a loved one.

 As wrongful death lawyers, we aggressively pursue every possible avenue of compensation for the families we represent.
 Using our advanced skills in investigation, negotiation, and litigation, we won’t settle for less than the full value of your claim.